Skip to main content

 Repeat these steps for every CSR file in the csrs.zip archive.
 Each CVM node requires a separately signed certificate.

-Export signed node certificates
+Export signed node certificate/s

 Export each signed certificate individually in PEM format.